How To Set Up Vendors in QuickBooks Online

 The first row in your spreadsheet should be a label for each column, but the labels don’t have to correspond to the exact field names in QuickBooks Online.
 You’ll have the opportunity to map each of your columns to one of the fields listed above during the import process.
 It’s OK if you’re missing columns for fields that you don’t want to import.

-Only the first worksheet or tab within an Excel Workbook will be imported.
-Make sure your vendor information is on the first worksheet of the Excel Workbook.
+Only the first tab or worksheet within an Excel or Google Sheets file will be imported, so make sure your vendor information is on the first tab.

 Here is a worksheet with some of the basic fields included: